ComedicChimera/chai-lang.dev/chaisite/docs/content/startup_guide/chapter1.md

 code.

-Assuming you already have the language installed, go to your development directory of choice (wherever you want to store your Cgau projects).
+Assuming you already have the language installed, go to your development directory of choice (wherever you want to store your Chai projects).
 Then open your terminal and type the following command `chai mod new <name>` and replace `<name>` with whatever you want your starting project to be called.
 Note that the name must contain only letters, numbers, and underscores and start with